Vestmannaeyjar (Westman Islands) 여행 가이드

 The Westman Islands also boast some of the best whale-watching opportunities in the country, with Fin, Minke and Humpback Whales seen often in summer, and Orcas throughout the year.

-Heimaey itself is home to the worlds first beluga whale sanctuary.
-In exchange for a donation fee to the charity, visitors can meet Little White and Little Grey in their home in Klettsvik Bay.
+Heimaey itself is home to the world's first beluga whale sanctuary.
+In exchange for a donation fee to the charity, visitors can meet Little White and Little Grey in their homes in Klettsvik Bay.

 Getting to the Westman Islands